 This increase strongly supports the need for continued funding from the Heritage Lottery Fund’s Grants for Places of Worship scheme.

 Through advising funders on which sites are most at risk, and targeting our own grant aid to areas that are far more difficult to fund in general, we will continue to reduce heritage at risk.

 Almost half of the entries removed from the 2015 Register were removed as a result of funding from the Heritage Lottery Fund, Natural England, Historic England and other grant contributors.

 Sadly, some owners do not take responsibility for the condition of their sites.
 In these cases, Historic England can assist local planning authorities in exercising their statutory powers to prompt action.

-Our dedicated Heritage at Risk Solicitor provides bespoke advice to councils, and we can also offer grants to support the cost of underwriting action.
+Historic England can provided bespoke advice to councils, and we can also offer grants to support the cost of underwriting action.